 The sounds of delighted children intermixed with the aroma of Dutch oven crisp and the smell of fresh air at Camas Camp-n-Ranch Saturday.
 For the fifth year in a row, the ranch offered hayrides, horse rides, pumpkin bowling, crafts, a forest walk, homemade apple cider, dutch oven apple crisp and other events to celebrate the Halloween season.
 “I love looking over the crowd and seeing happy faces,” said owner Tina Goodnight.
 “It is a place for families, and kids of all ages.”

 Two weeks after the Camas School District website was compromised by an unwanted software application, the new site is nearing completion.

 Interested in serving your community by impacting local schools?
 If so, there is an open position available on the Washougal School Board.

+This time of year, most 14-year-olds are busy playing sports, participating in activities and getting back into the routine of school.
+Two Camas residents and friends Ka’iulani Warren and Luke Bruno, are doing all of that and raising money for diabetes research.
 Warren and Bruno, both 14, organized a team for the recent Step Out: Walk to Stop Diabetes on Saturday, Sept.
 28 at the Vancouver Landing.
 Although the weather was stormy throughout the walk, it did little to dampen their spirits.